vscode-neovim/vscode-neovim/README.md

 -   `gf` is mapped to `editor.action.revealDeclaration`
 -   `gH` is mapped to `editor.action.referenceSearch.trigger`
 -   `gD`/`gF` are mapped to `editor.action.peekDefinition` and `editor.action.peekDeclaration` respectively (opens in peek)
--   `<C-w>gd`/`<C-w>gf` are mapped to `editor.action.revealDefinitionAside` and `editor.action.revealDeclarationAside` respectively (original vim command - open new tab and go to the file under cursor, but vscode/vim window/tabs metaphors are completely different, so it's useful to do slightly different thing here)
+-   `<C-w>gd`/`<C-w>gf` are mapped to `editor.action.revealDefinitionAside` (original vim command - open new tab and go to the file under cursor, but vscode/vim window/tabs metaphors are completely different, so it's useful to do slightly different thing here)
 -   `gh` is mapped to `editor.action.showHover`
 -   Dot-repeat (`.`) .
 Works starting from `0.0.52` version.
 Moving cursor within a change range won't break the repeat sequence.
 I.e. in neovim, if you type `abc<cursor>` in insert mode then move cursor to `a<cursor>bc` and type `1` here the repeat sequence would be `1`.
 However in vscode it would be `a1bc`.
 Another difference that `.` repeat command when you delete some text only works from right-to-left.
 I.e. it will treat `<Del>` key as `<BS>` keys for dot repeat.
 -   Outline navigation doesn't create jumpoints